Best Noodles in Berlin

 If you’re after authentic Szechuan-style spice, then head to LIU Chengdu.
 This insider favorite targets the corporate work crowd.
 (Meaning: no late night dining or weekends. )They also don’t take reservations here, so prepare to queue or order takeout.
 But it’s worth it!
 Spice hounds take note!
 LIU serves what is rumoured to be the spiciest noodles in Berlin.
 (But can adjust for you non-spicy types too.)
 Think noodles and dumplings, prepared in chili oil, with sesame and soy sauce.
 Hot tip: try their famous zajiang noodles.
 (Vegan options are also available!)

-Hours: Mon-Fri 11:30-15 Wed-Fri 17-19:30
+- Where: Mon-Fri 11:30-15 Wed-Fri 17-19:30

 Chungking Noodles

 Chungking Noodles in Kreuzberg isn’t just a restaurant, it’s a whole vibe.
-Located on graffitied Reichenbergerstraße, this trendy spot captures both the casual cool of Berlin with the electrifying energy of the Szechuan province.
+Located on graffiti-covered Reichenbergerstraße, this trendy spot captures both the casual cool of Berlin with the electrifying energy of the Szechuan province.
 Their menu features authentic Szechuan noodle dishes, meticulously crafted with the freshest ingredients and a perfect blend of spices.
 Each bite both chewy, spicy, and rich in flavor.
 (Spiciness levels are adjustable so don’t fret if you’re not into the heat!)

-Address: Reichenberger Str.
-35, 10999 (Kreuzberg)
+- Where: Reichenberger Str.
+35, 10999 Kreuzberg | Map

-Hours: Mon-Sat 18-22
+- Hours: Mon-Sat 18-22

 Craving something lighter?
 Their thinner, springier noodles come tossed in a flavorful sauce with ground meat, pork, or soybeans.
 Portions are generous, but feel free to grab a noodle refill or some pan-fried dumplings for an extra bite.
 And don’t snooze on dessert!
 Their unique water ice pudding is a must.

-Address: Kantini, Bikini Berlin, Budapester Str.
-38-50, 10787 (Charlottenburg)
+- Where: Kantini, Bikini Berlin, Budapester Str.
+38-50, 10787 Charlottenburg | Map

-Hours: Mon-Sat: 12-20
+- Hours: Mon-Sat: 12-20

 Jade Palast